tinymce/tinymce-docs/advanced/security.md

 ## Q: How do I setup Content Security Policy (CSP) with TinyMCE?

-You can use TinyMCE with a [CSP](https://content-security-policy.com/) header, however, there are a few things that need to be enabled for the editor to function properly:
+TinyMCE can be used with a [CSP](https://content-security-policy.com/) header.
+The following directives are **required** for TinyMCE to function:

-Here is a list of the directives that are required by TinyMCE and why they are required:

 | Directives | Requirements |
 |------------|--------------|